animal-tree/Writing-stuff/Stuff21-Worry.md

 Those symbiotic grammars aren't always good.

-Or the yare and I just don't get it yet.
+Or they are and I just don't get it yet.